Due to the COVID-19 pandemic, many parents wonder what this summer will look like for their kids.

 Would your kids like to go on a virtual safari?
 How about peeking into a falcon’s nest?

-- Africam.
+- Africam.com.
 This website has several cameras set up all over Africa.

-- Explore.org.
-This website has nature cameras capturing everything from the Aurora Borealis in Manitoba to the Nanak River in Alaska.
+- Explore.
+This website has nature cameras capturing everything from the aurora borealis in Manitoba to the Naknek River in Alaska.

-- Monterey Bay Sea Otter Cam.
-The Monterey Bay Aquarium has a camera trained on their sea otter exhibit.
+- Monterey Bay Penguin Cam.
+The Monterey Bay Aquarium has a camera trained on their penguin exhibit.

-- Monterey Bay Coral Reef Cam.
-Another camera from Monterey Bay, this one live-streams their coral reef exhibit.
+- Monterey Bay Open Sea Cam.
+Another camera from Monterey Bay, this one live-streams their open sea exhibit.

 Although these nature cams do put your kids in front of a screen, they can also be a powerful learning tool and help spark a lifelong passion for animals and nature.